RamadeviKN/google-kaggle-5day-genai-intensive-course/day4/README.md

-Unit 4: Domain-Specific LLMs 🧠🔍
+Day 4: Domain-Specific LLMs 🧠🔍

 Welcome to Unit 4 of the 5-Day Generative AI Intensive Workshop by Google and Kaggle!
 This unit focuses on Domain-Specific LLMs, exploring how specialized large language models (LLMs) are created and applied to tackle specific problems in various fields.